IrinaAdeniyi/WildFind/README.md

 ## Get to know us

-As passionate web developer I love to combine fun with learning through interactive, user-driven experiences.
+As a passionate web developer I love to combine fun with learning through interactive, user-driven experiences.
 This project showcases how data doesn’t have to be static — it can be explored, played with, and discovered.

 My aim is to create a site that’s engaging for users of all ages, while also presenting meaningful information about the natural world.
 Whether you're here to test your skills, learn about wildlife, or just enjoy a beautifully crafted hidden objects safari game, I hope this experience brings you something new.